Code-Slaughter/World-Cup-National-Team-Data-Visualization/README.md

 - We will provided you with files about the process from the very beginning idea to the final project.
   - [Milestone 1](M1.md) illustrates our design strategy of our visualization, related information collected and approaches of data pre-processing in the initial stages.
   - [Milestone 2](M2.pdf) marks a clear understanding of the overall visualization, including our description of the specific functions that will be implemented, the technology might be using, as well as some extra ideas about the visualization.
-  - Please download the pdf file to visit hyper-links.
+Please download the pdf file to visit the inside hyper-links.

 ### Final project
 - Website : [2022 FIFA Data Visualisation](https://com-480-data-visualization.github.io/datavis-project-2022-y3/index.html).